 Led light strips- it will not show your ad

 Green light- it might show your ad

 Omni led lights- it will not show your ad

 While in Negative Phrase Match – your ad will be blocked from showing up as long as the search term used is based on the order you have included within those quotation marks.
-Keep in mind that there are still chances that your ad might show up if someone searches for a different order of your keyword because it only blocks the order of words you indicated.

 For example, the Negative Phrase Match Keyword is “LED lights.”

 Led lights- your ad will not appear

 Solar led lights- your ad will not appear